scala-thera/scala-thera.github.io/README.md

 <div id="post">${body}</div>
 ```

 Instead, `default.html` represents the default template, combining sidebar, footer and metadata information.
 It uses `htmlFragment`, a Thera Function defined in `build.sc`, to process a given HTML fragment.
-It also takes the body of the page as parameter and uses some arguments defined in `data/data.yml`, such as "${siteUrl}" or "${name}":
+It also takes the body of the page as parameter and uses some arguments defined in `data/data.yml`, such as `${siteUrl}` or `${name}`:

 ```html
 ---